coderdba-coding-org/kubernetes/2021-single-node-hard-way-v1.21-trial2/kube/README.txt

 -------------------------
 service-cluster-ip-range
 -------------------------
-This is what services will get
+This is what 'clusterIp' services will get for system services???

 kube-apiserver.yaml:    - --service-cluster-ip-range=10.96.0.0/12
 kube-controller-manager.yaml:    - --service-cluster-ip-range=10.96.0.0/12